jarvbol/ElectronicsWorkshop/Mini Soldering Station/README.md

 - Designed a **ventilated rear panel** to prevent overheating of the controller board.
 - All components are securely mounted using standoffs and screws for durability.

-> With this design, priority is given.
+> With this design, the priority is given to compactness and reliability.

 ---